cybex-gmbh/github-workflows/README.md

 This workflow executes tests for Laravel projects.

-You may pass custom commands which execute the tests, in case your project needs a specific way of executing the tests on the command line (e.g. packages without `Artisan`).
+You may pass custom commands which execute the tests, in case your project needs a specific way of executing the tests on the command line (e.g. package projects that don't have the `Artisan` file).
 For the default take a look at the workflow file.

 ## License